diegomarquez/game-builder/examples/game_object_creation/README.md

 ```

 The **assembler** module which can be found in the **gjs global object** takes care of building the type of game object that was specified during the configuration of the pools of objects.
 By this point
-you should really go take a look at [the bundle file used](../resources/bundles/basic_bundle.js) if you are interested in understanding what is going on.
+you should really go take a look at [the bundle file used][bundle] if you are interested in understanding what is going on.

 **********